fhiso/sources-and-citations/creators-name.md

 **Characters** are specified by reference to their *code point* number in [ISO/IEC 10646], without regard to any particular character encoding.
-In this standard *characters* may be identified in the text by their hexadecimal code point prefixed with "U+".
+In this standard *characters* may be identified in this standard by their hexadecimal code point prefixed with "U+".

 {.note} The character encoding is a property of the serialisation, and not defined in this standard.
 Non-Unicode encodings are not precluded,